pkg-size/action/README.md

               GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
     ```

+2. Try making a PR against one of the designated branches.

+3. Get the pkg-size report as a comment on the PR! 📊

-2. Try making a PR against one of the designated branches!
-You'll see a comment on your PR reporting the difference package size.
+	You'll see a comment on your PR reporting the package size regression.
 This comment will be automatically updated as you push changes to your PR.

 ## 👨🏻‍🏫 Examples